-Despite the relative resiliency of the businesses we own, many of our stocks were punished worse than the market during the sell-off.
-As of March 18, 2020, 80% of our stocks were underperforming the MSCI World Index, down an average of 47.1% year-to-date, compared to the MSCI World down 33.0%.
+Despite the superior resiliency of the businesses we own, many of our stocks were punished worse than the market during the panic sell-off.
+As of March 18, 2020, 71% of our stocks were underperforming the MSCI EAFE Index, down an average of 40.5% year-to-date, compared to down 32% for the EAFE.

-Given the performance of our portfolio's fundamentals, we think the early sell-off in our stocks is an example of the market behaving emotionally.
-Falling stock prices can create a vicious cycle as they scare more investors into selling, which then causes prices to fall more.
+Given the outperformance of our portfolio's fundamentals, we think the early sell-off in our stocks is yet another example of the market behaving emotionally.
+Falling stock prices can create a vicious cycle, as they scare more investors into selling, which then causes prices to fall more.
 Stock prices go from being an indication of a company's worth to reflecting pure emotion.
-Of course, our companies were hurt by the pandemic, but they were hurt about as much as the market.
-Furthermore, our businesses' long-term earnings power is mostly unaffected and, in some cases, has improved because of COVID-19.
+Of course, our companies were hurt by the pandemic, but, evidently, they were hurt less than the market.
+Furthermore, our businesses' long-term earnings power has been mostly unaffected and, in some cases, has improved because of COVID-19.